Technology, temporary help keeps farmers on job longer

 Many farmers who need help because of aging or disability, turn to Agrability, a partially government-funded program that helps them more easily maintain their farms.
 Bill Field, a professor of agricultural and biological engineering at Purdue University and the project director at Agrability’s national hub in Indiana, says more than 1,500 consultants were sent to individual farms last year to assess the need and determine what resources might be available.

 For farmers with considerable mobility issues, Agrability may recommend equipment manufacturers of assistive technology.
-For others who are battling arthritis or the wear and tear of age, there are a range of options that include different watering or harvesting methods, rigging additional lighting to tractors for improved visibility.
+For others who are battling arthritis or the wear and tear of age, options include different watering or harvesting methods, rigging additional lighting to tractors for improved visibility.
 The program also may recommend using more automated equipment or installing handrails to help workers better navigate the farm.

 “Our biggest-single call we get tends to be related to mobility because of arthritis and aging,” he says.
 “It’s sometimes little things.
 When you’re working in the afternoon, (we tell older farmers to) keep your windshield clean.
 We lose about a third of our light-capturing ability by the time we’re 70.”